Frequently Asked Questions

 No, we will refuse service to anyone who is showing signs of sickness.
-We do not do this to be rude, but to help keep all of our customers a healthy as possible.
+We do not do this to be rude, but to help keep all of our customers and staff as healthy as possible.
 So please cancel your sessions ahead of time if you are not feeling well.

 Is Cryotherapy safe?
 Is the Nitrogen gas used for Cryotherapy safe?

 Yes, because Cryotherapy only uses cold dry air.
 The air is chilled using liquid Nitrogen as a cooling agent and it never actually comes in contact with your skin.
 Nitrogen makes up 78% of the air we breathe; it is a non-toxic gas that is colorless, odorless, tasteless and does not support life.
 To guard against any risks, your head is always kept outside of the low temperature area.

 In addition, the Cryosauna is equipped with a number of safety features.
 While the door closes, it never locks, ensuring you are in full control of your environment.
 A certified technician is always present to ensure your maximum safety.
 The Cryo room is equipped with oxygen sensors, and proper ventilation systems are in place to ensure optimal air quality.
 Our staff is fully trained to make sure your experience is absolutely safe!

 Is Cryotherapy a proven treatment for recovery and health?